informalsystems/hermes/guide/src/light_clients.md

 #### Set the Secondary Light Client Peer for a Chain

-In order to add a light client peer for a given chain execute the following command:
+In order to add a light client secondary peer for a given chain execute the following command:

 ```shell
 hermes -c [CONFIG_FILE] light add tcp://[RPC_NETWORK_ADDRESS] -c [CHAIN_ID] -s [CHAIN_STORE] --peer-id 17D46D8C1576A79203A6733F63B2C9B7235DD559 -y